Umuzi-org/Tilde/backend/README.md

 - Django
 - Virtual environments - this is seriously good practice.
 - Django Rest Framework - this is how we make our web apis
-- Dramatiq - this is worth understanding if you want to do anything with long running requests
+- Dramatiq - this is worth understanding if you want to do anything with long-running requests

 ## Why virtual environments